GauntStrelok/emote-widget-simple/README.md

 Param | Default Value | Description
 --- | --- | ---
-channel (Required) | itsatreee | The channel whose emtoes to display clientId (Required) |  | The client id of your Twitch application created above showTwitch | true | Determines if Twitch emotes are added to the random pool of visible emotes. showBttv | true | Determines if Bttv emotes are added to the random pool of visible emotes. totalEmotes | 100 | Determines the total emotes to create in one iteration.
+channel (Required) | itsatreee | The channel whose emtoes to display showTwitch | true | Determines if Twitch emotes are added to the random pool of visible emotes. showBttv | true | Determines if Bttv emotes are added to the random pool of visible emotes. totalEmotes | 100 | Determines the total emotes to create in one iteration.